Snowgem/ModernWalletLangPack/README.md

 _Thank you very much!_

-We are currently offering a bounty for new translations of **400 XSG** for new translations.
+We are currently offering a bounty of **400 XSG** for each new translation.

 Also offering a bounty of **50 XSG** to complete following translations: